WobiWanKenobi/orthographic-camera-controller/README.md

 ## 📸 About

-This is an orthographic camera controller for the unity game engine, that can be used either with orthographic or perspective cameras.
+This is an orthographic camera controller for the unity game engine, that is currently limited to ortographic cameras.

 ### 🔧 Configuration